A Fox-Time Warner deal would give Murdoch new heft in China

 A merger would allow Murdoch to use the Warner Brothers studio to claim more quota slots.
 In 2013, seven Warner Brothers films were granted a release in Chinese theaters, and six for Fox, according to Box Office Mojo.

-Fox's Hollywood studio last year produced 22 movies, according to Box Office Mojo, to Warner Brothers' 25 films.
+Fox's Hollywood studio last year produced 14 movies, to Warner Brothers' 25 films.
 Fox has also agreed to co-produce five Chinese language films with Chinese studio Bona Film Group.

 Warner's movies generated $155.9 million from three of its films that ranked in China's top 20 last year, including "Gravity" and "Man of Steel."
 Fox's three films in the top 20, including "The Wolverine," generated $80 million, according to Box Office Mojo.